-5. To develop an awareness of different modes of analysis; e.g. time-domain, frequency domain, time-averaged and Fourier analysis.
+- To develop an awareness of the two different modes of analysis of time-domain and frequency domain.

-Network Analysis: mesh (loop) analysis; nodal analysis; network theorems: Superposition Theorem, Thévenin’s Theorem, Norton’s Theorem, and Maximum Power Transfer Theorem.
+DC Network Analysis: mesh (loop) analysis; nodal analysis; network theorems: Superposition Theorem, Thévenin’s Theorem, Norton’s Theorem, and Maximum Power Transfer Theorem.
+LO4

 AC Network Analysis: network theorems: Superposition Theorem, Thévenin’s Theorem, Norton’s Theorem, and Maximum Power Transfer Theorem.

-Students will be introduced to a suitable simulation such as Matlab in order to provide a platform by which more complex networks may be analysed and designed.
+Students will be introduced to a suitable simulation and modelling tools such as Matlab and Circuit Wizard in order to provide a platform by which more complex networks may be analysed and designed.
+LO7

 On successful completing this module, students will be able to:

 LO1.
-Distinguish between voltage and current sources, and between the behaviour of resistors;
+Distinguish between voltage and current sources, and behaviour of resistor networks through formal examination;

 LO2.
-Capacitors and inductors in both DC and AC circuits;
+Understand behaviour of capacitors and inductors in both DC and AC circuits;

 LO3.
-Apply basic circuit laws to the analysis of simple DC circuits;
+Apply basic circuit laws for analysis of simple DC and AC circuits;

 LO4.
-Apply techniques of network analysis to more complex DC circuits;
+Apply techniques of network analysis to more complex DC and AC circuits;

 LO5.
-Demonstrate an appreciation of the role of DC transients;
+Demonstrate an appreciation of the role of transients;

 LO6.
 Use complex numbers in the analysis of series, parallel and series-parallel AC circuits;